 CryptoMod is an endpoint security device, created specifically for the Operational Technology (OT) environment.
 It provides a secure transition of data from field devices to an HMI (Human Machine Interface) network.

-OT cyber security is a top priority at AUTOSOL, so we created an encryption and decryption hardware and firmware that integrates with AUTOSOL’s software suite, or can be independently installed as a separate device using secure open SSL and TLS software.
+OT cyber security is a top priority at AUTOSOL, so we created an encryption and decryption hardware and firmware that integrates with AUTOSOL’s software suite, or it can be independently installed as a separate device using secure open SSL and TLS software.
 CryptoMod is used to securely send messages between Autosol Communication Manager® (ACM) and remote control and metering field instruments, enhancing your company’s cybersecurity.

 The CryptoMod is compliant to the National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) 140-2 Security Level 2, and the certificate of validation is number 2855.
 This industrial security appliance meets CSA Class 1 Div 2 standards, and is RoHS and ATEX certified.

 CryptoMod Endpoint Security Device

-Data, surveillance information, control features and utility metering records can be exchanged securely since CryptoMod is permanently installed with the field instrument and has intrusion detection.
+Data, surveillance information, control features and utility metering records can be exchanged securely since CryptoMod is permanently installed with the field instrument.
+The device also has intrusion detection.
 In the event of a disturbance or interruption, the product will notify a host system which can send an SMS message, email or alarm notification.

 To effectively secure sensitive data in SCADA networks, the CryptoMod comes with: